Domestic abuse, Services for Women

 The Arrest Referral Service engages with people at the point of arrest whose offending is linked to drug or alcohol misuse.
 By seeing the offender as soon as they are arrested, Sacro can offer them a pathway into harm reduction, treatment and rehabilitation services.

-Supervised Bail is a direct alternative to being remanded in custody and is designed to reduce the risk of offending while on bail.
+Bail Supervision is a direct alternative to being remanded in custody and is designed to reduce the risk of offending while on bail.

 “Offenders who desist are more likely to maintain an offence free life if communities acknowledge and reward the change through inclusion” (Maruna and McNeill (2007)